-Each individual appointed to the Hockey Hall of Fame Selection Committee in accordance with By-Law No. 22 of the Corporation shall, in the opinion of the Board of Directors, be:
+Each individual appointed to the Hockey Hall of Fame Selection Committee in accordance with By-law No. 24 of the Corporation shall, in the opinion of the Board of Directors, be:

 James M. Gregory, Chairman

 Honoured Member Jim Gregory served as the General Manager of the Toronto Maple Leafs from 1969 to 1979.
-He later ran the NHL's Central Scouting department, and presently serves as the Senior Vice-President of Hockey Operations for the National Hockey League's Toronto office.
+He later ran the NHL's Central Scouting department, and served as the Senior Vice-President of Hockey Operations for the National Hockey League's Toronto office.

 Elected to the Hockey Hall of Fame in 1991 in the Builder Category, Scotty Bowman's success over his 30-year NHL coaching career includes nine Stanley Cup victories, one more than the legendary Toe Blake.
-Bowman retired from coaching after leading the Detroit Red Wings to the Stanley Cup in 2002 and currently serves as a consultant to the team.
+Bowman retired from coaching after leading the Detroit Red Wings to the Stanley Cup in 2002.
+Bowman would come out of retirement in 2008 to serve as Senior Advisor of Hockey Operations for the Chicago Blackhawks and to work alongside his son Stan.
+In this role he would capture Stanley Cups number 12 and 13 in 2010 and 2013 respectively.

 Born and raised in Bathurst, New Brunswick, David Branch has served as the Commissioner of the Ontario Hockey League since August 11, 1979, and as the President of the Canadian Hockey League since 1996.
 Under his command, the OHL has grown from 12 teams to 20 and is now a high profile marketable product, with multiple games broadcast on television and radio.